hashicorp/terraform-provider-awscc/docs/resources/iotsitewise_gateway.md

 <a id="nestedatt--gateway_capability_summaries"></a>
 ### Nested Schema for `gateway_capability_summaries`

+Required:

+- `capability_namespace` (String) The namespace of the capability configuration.

 Optional:

 - `capability_configuration` (String) The JSON document that defines the gateway capability's configuration.
-- `capability_namespace` (String) The namespace of the capability configuration.

 <a id="nestedatt--tags"></a>
 ### Nested Schema for `tags`

-Optional:
+Required:

 - `key` (String)
 - `value` (String)